 Protein is essential for muscle repair and recovery, especially after exercise.
-The presence of 18 essential amino acids in Edible Health’s 100% pure hydrolysed collagen protein peptides powder makes it particularly ideal for replenishing, refueling and repowering fatigued, sore muscles.
+The presence of 18 essential amino acids in Edible Health’s 100% pure hydrolysed collagen protein peptides powder may make it particularly ideal for replenishing, refueling and repowering fatigued, sore muscles.
 Here we learn the story of one amazing athlete’s journey, and why she uses our Marine Collagen Powder.

 Are you also recovering from an injury?
 Watch the video at the bottom of this article to discover some useful exercises that could help...